mgdiogo/ft_transcendence/README.md

 ### Web
 - [x] Major module: Use a Framework as backend.
-    - Django
+    - Fastify with Node.js.
 - [x] Minor module: Use a front-end framework or toolkit.
-    - Bootstrap
+    - Tailwind CSS
 - [x] Minor module: Use a database for the backend.
-    - PostgreSQL
+    -  SQLite
 - [ ] Major module: Store the score of a tournament in the Blockchain.

 ### User Management